 In the case of options contracts, we naively convert them to an energy basis as if they were futures contracts.
 This will overstate the quantity of open interest.
 Options can be excluded from the report by adjusting the instrument parameter.

 The series filter enables specific contract durations to be selected.

 Duration refers to the contract duration and are either monthly, quarterly, or calendar-year strips.
 Monthly contracts are introduced at the beginning of each quarter for the three months of the subsequent quarter.
 Quarterly contracts for all quarters in a year are introduced on the first trading day of the fourth quarter for the quarters of the year four years hence.
 Monthly and quarterly contracts may be traded from the time they are introduced until their date of expiration.
 Strips contain a strip of four quarterly contracts covering one calendar year.
 They are introduced at the beginning of the fourth quarter for the year four years hence, and may be traded up until the end of the first quarter in their year of expiration.

-Beginning on 9 November 2015, contract sizes were changed from 1.0 MW to 0.1 MW for all contracts traded on the ASX platform.
-For the purposes of consistent reporting on EMI, all contracts prior to 9 November 2015 were multiplied by ten and are now expressed as contract equivalents.
+Beginning on 9 November 2015, contract sizes were changed from 1.0 MW to 0.1 MW for all New Zealand electricity futures and options contracts traded on the ASX platform.
+For the purposes of consistent reporting on EMI, all New Zealand contracts prior to 9 November 2015 were multiplied by ten and are now expressed as contract equivalents.